Christianity arrived in Canterbury on the south coast of Britain in the 6th century where a magnificent Cathedral dominates the city.

 Although targeted in WW2 bombing raids, Canterbury is still very popular with tourists from around the world and works well with a visit to one of the castles of Kent.

-Just 21 miles from France and going back to the Iron Age, the site of Dover castle has a long and illustrious history.
+Just 21 miles from France and going back to the Iron Age, the site of Dover castle has a long and illustrious history and is a good vantage point for seeing the famous White Cliffs of Dover.

 Featuring a 12th century keep, Roman lighthouse and one of the oldest churches in the county, the site also has a network of underground tunnels developed in the 18th century and extended for use in both World Wars.